naneos-org/python-naneos-devices/README.md

 The documentation for the `naneos-devices` package can be found in the [package's documentation page](https://naneos-org.github.io/python-naneos-devices/).

-## Important commands when working locall with tox
+## Important commands when working locally with tox
 ```bash
 tox -e clean #cleans the dist and docs/_build folder
 tox -e build #builds the package based on the last tag